SimeonSavov/Back-End-Basics/README.md

 ### Exercise 12: Culinary Operations Simulator

 - Implemented a function simulating a series of cooking operations on a numerical input.
 This exercise emphasizes function composition and conditional logic in a culinary context.

+## Section 5: JavaScript Fundamentals (Lesson 5)

+### Overview:

+This section focuses on fundamental JavaScript concepts, covering exercises that explore arrays, loops, conditionals, and basic data manipulation.

+### Exercise 1: Array Element Sum

+-   Developed a function to calculate the sum of the first and last elements of an array.
+This exercise introduces basic array manipulation in JavaScript.

+### Exercise 2: Array Reversal

+-   Implemented a function to reverse the order of elements in an array.
+This exercise reinforces array manipulation skills, particularly using loops.

+### Exercise 3: Even and Odd Sum

+-   Created a function to calculate the difference between the sums of even and odd numbers in an array.
+This exercise involves loop iteration and conditional statements.

+### Exercise 4: Substring Extractor

+-   Developed a function to extract a substring from a given text based on a specified start index and count.
+This exercise reinforces string manipulation in JavaScript.

+### Exercise 5: Word Censorship

+-   Implemented a function to censor a banned word in a text by replacing it with asterisks.
+This exercise introduces string replacement and loop-based string manipulation.

+### Exercise 6: Word Counter

+-   Created a function to count the occurrences of a specific word in a text.
+This exercise involves splitting a text into words and counting using loops.

+### Exercise 7: Grade Classifier

+-   Implemented a function to classify grades into different categories.
+This exercise introduces conditional statements based on grade ranges.

+### Exercise 8: Power Calculator

+-   Developed a function to calculate the power of a number.
+This exercise emphasizes using the `Math.pow` function for mathematical operations.

+### Exercise 9: String Repeater

+-   Implemented a function to repeat a given string a specified number of times.
+This exercise involves loop iteration for string concatenation.

+### Exercise 10: Product Price Calculator

+-   Created a function to calculate the total price of a product based on its type and quantity.
+This exercise involves switch statements for product-specific pricing.

+### Exercise 11: Person Object Creator

+-   Developed a function to create a person object with specified attributes.
+This exercise introduces object creation and initialization.

+### Exercise 12: Object Property Printer

+-   Implemented a function to print the properties of an object.
+This exercise reinforces object iteration and property access.

+### Exercise 13: Unique Names and Phone Numbers

+-   Developed a function to extract and print unique names and phone numbers from an array of strings.
+This exercise emphasizes object creation and string manipulation.